 A Cherry Blossom Filled Neighborhood in Maryland

-The most spectacular place we have found to view cherry blossoms outside of DC is on the tree-lined streets of the Kenwood neighborhood in Bethesda, Maryland.
+The most spectacular place to see cherry blossoms outside of Washington DC is on the tree-lined streets of the Kenwood neighborhood in Bethesda, Maryland.
 1200 cherry trees line the streets and blooms are thick throughout the neighborhood.
 It’s actually become a popular destination for Japanese tour vans so drive slowly and park carefully.
 Visit McCool Travel for more details and pictures of this wonderful cherry blossom alternative to Washington DC.

-More Places to Visit Cherry Blossoms in Maryland
+More Places to See Cherry Blossoms in Maryland

 Brookside Gardens: Head to Wheaton Maryland for a stroll through the 30 cherry trees and other spring blooms at this lovely garden.